ProjectGroup17/Instacart/README.md

 ### Project group 17

-# The Task
+# Given
 ### The dataset is an open-source dataset provided by Instacart (source)

-##### This anonymized dataset contains a sample of over 3 million grocery orders from more than 200,000 Instacart users.
+#### This anonymized dataset contains a sample of over 3 million grocery orders from more than 200,000 Instacart users.
 For each user, we provide between 4 and 100 of their orders, with the sequence of products purchased in each order.
 We also provide the week and hour of day the order was placed, and a relative measure of time between orders.

-##### Below is the full data schema (source)
+#### Below is the full data schema
 ```
 1.	orders (3.4m rows, 206k users):
 	-	order_id: order identifier